 If you have never reported a new hire, report all employees you hired within the last 180 days.
-From then on, report hires within 20 days of their hire.
+After you submit those new hires, report all other employees within 20 days of their hire.

-There are penalties for not reporting new hires.
-Each state determines how much the penalty will be.
-However, federal law says your state can fine you up to $25 per employee whom you did not report.
-Also, if you and employees create a conspiracy to avoid reporting, your state can fine you up to $500 per employee.
+You may face penalties for not reporting new hires.
+Each state determines how much the penalty is.
+However, federal law says your state can fine you up to $25 per employee you did not report.
+Also, if you and your employees create a conspiracy to avoid reporting, your state can fine you up to $500 per employee.

 States can also impose non-monetary civil penalties for noncompliance.

 Do I have to report when I terminate an employee?

 If you have to report new hires, do you have to report when you terminate an employee?
 Well, that depends on if the employee has a child support income withholding order.
 If so, report the employee’s termination to the agency that issued the income withholding notice.
 You should receive a withholding notice from the agency after you report the new hire.